Skip to content

 Parasitic Elements

 For most day-to-day applications, resistors can just be treated as if they have a resistance.
 However, in high frequency circuits, there are other parasitic elements to a resistor that you must consider.
 Typically, the main parasitics are modelled as a extra inductor and capacitor, although the is no standard way of wiring them (depends on what literature you are reading).
-One popular configuration is shown in ERROR: fig-parasitic-model-of-resistor-series-rl-parallel-c REF NOT FOUND.
+One popular configuration is shown in This is a placeholder for the reference: parasitic-model-of-resistor-series-rl-parallel-c.

 Parasitic model of a resistor modelling the resistance in parallel with an inductor which is then in series with a capacitor.